 Our favourite dolphins are spinner dolphins whose acrobatic gymnastics include spins and leaps, taking full advantage of their incredible power and speed through the water.
 To help maximise your own energy, try a hot yoga class and experience the great sense of freedom and enjoyment that comes when you challenge your body and mind to explore new and exciting postures.

-If you’d like to learn more, check out the Bolton Hot Yoga timetable, book a session, visit our home page, or get better understanding of our philosophy of yoga by reading some of our most popular posts.
+If you’d like to get a better understanding of our philosophy of yoga, check out some of our most popular posts.